Blenheim State School: Blocks A (1935) and B (1944): Small timber school buildings

 Blocks A and B are two size variations of a standard teaching building design.
-Block A is larger, accommodating a single 18ft x 30ft (5.5 x 9.1m) classroom, while the Block B classroom (now a staff room) is 18ft x 21ft (5.5m x 6.4m).
+Block A is larger, accommodating a single 18 ft x 30 ft (5.5 x 9.1m) classroom, while the Block B classroom (now a staff room) is 18 ft x 21 ft (5.5m x 6.4m).

 Both are highset, timber-framed and clad buildings with gable roofs that are continuous over the front (east) and rear (west) verandahs.
 The verandahs (now enclosed) retain evidence of former hat room enclosures at their southern ends.
 Access to the verandahs is via stairs, which have been replaced (Block A, east stair in original location, west stair relocated to the south; Block B, stairs retain centred access but have been realigned).

 The classrooms have high coved ceilings with ceiling vents.
 Large banks of windows in the gable ends provide abundant natural light and ventilation.
 Doorways between the classrooms and former verandahs align with the original stair locations, ceiling vents and exposed metal tie rods, demonstrating axial planning (Block A, north of centre; Block B, centred).
 Some of the verandah walls have been partially demolished (Block A, east; Block B, west; bulkheads retained) to extend the classrooms.

 Used as open play space, the understoreys retain perimeter enclosures to the west and south that are clad in corrugated metal.